-26.7 An NMD may operate as a government department in its own right, or operate along the lines of an executive agency, where they are structured in line with an agency board (headed by a Chief Executive, who is often supported by a management board) but remain a separate government department.
+26.8 An NMD may operate as a government department in its own right, or operate along the lines of an executive agency, where they are structured in line with an agency board (headed by a chief executive, who is often supported by a management board) but remain a separate government department.

-26.8 The Cabinet Office lists 22 NMDs for England and Wales, most of which fulfil a regulatory or inspection function.
+26.9 The Cabinet Office lists 22 NMDs for England and Wales, most of which fulfil a regulatory or inspection function.
 Examples are the Charity Commission for England and Wales and HM Revenue and Customs (HMRC).
-The Charity Commission is an NMD that answers directly to the UK Parliament and is governed by a board which is assisted by the Chief Executive and Executive Team.
-HMRC is an NMD which in size and profile more closely resembles a minister-led department than other NMDs.
-The Chief Executive is the Permanent Secretary.
+The Charity Commission is an NMD that answers directly to the UK Parliament and is governed by a board that is assisted by the chief executive and executive team.
+HMRC is an NMD that in size and profile more closely resembles a Minister-led department than other NMDs.
+The chief executive is the Permanent Secretary.

-26.9 In Northern Ireland, the Public Prosecution Service (PPS) was designated as an NMD in April 2010.
-Funding is provided by the Northern Ireland Assembly through the Department of Finance and, as Accounting Officer for the Service, the Director of Public Prosecutions is responsible for ensuring that the public monies provided are used efficiently and effectively.
-All members of staff are Northern Ireland Civil Servants.
-The PPS Management Board supports the Director in his leadership of the PPS and in reaching decisions on the strategic direction of the PPS, the development and implementation of appropriate strategy and in meeting his corporate governance responsibilities.
-The Board comprises the Director (as chair), Deputy Director, three senior Assistant Directors and two non-executive directors.
+26.10 In Northern Ireland, there are six bodies that operate as an NMD, one of which is within the justice sector.
+The Public Prosecution Service (PPS) was designated as an NMD in April 2010.
+Funding is provided by the Northern Ireland Assembly through the Department of Finance and, as Accounting Officer for the service, the Director of Public Prosecutions is responsible for ensuring that the public monies provided are used efficiently and effectively.
+All members of staff are Northern Ireland civil servants.
+The PPS management board supports the director in his leadership of the PPS and in reaching decisions on the strategic direction of the PPS, the development and implementation of appropriate strategy and in meeting his corporate governance responsibilities.
+The board comprises the director (as chair), deputy director, three senior assistant directors and two non-executive directors.
 The PPS prepares its own annual report and resource accounts under the Government Financial Reporting Manual and other guidance as directed by the Department of Finance.
+The other local NMDs are the Food Standards Agency, the NI Assembly Commission, the NI Audit Office, the NI Authority for Utility Regulation and the NI Public Services Ombudsman.